dvashchenko/Flask-Controller/README.md

 ## Description
-Developing an online script environment that will allow users to execute their code live to control an Raspberry Pi powered traffic signal.
+Developing an online python compiler using Flask, CodeMirror, JavaScript and the Jinja Template engine.

 ## TO-DO
+User input handling

 ~~Convert functionality to be compatible w/ CodeMirror~~

 ~~Output code result to second CodeMirror instance rather than JS alert~~